umeshahuawei/website/content/en/blog/kubecon-shanghai-lucky-draw-event/index.md

 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["KubeEdge", "kubeedge", "edge computing", "kubernetes edge computing", "K8S edge orchestration", "edge computing platform", "KubeCon", "cloud native"] categories = ["General", "Announcements"] summary = "Three KubeCon Shanghai tickets will be distributed in KubeEdge lucky draw event.
-The event will start on 20th April and end on 23rd May 2019."
+tags = ["KubeEdge", "kubeedge", "edge computing", "kubernetes edge computing", "K8S edge orchestration", "edge computing platform", "KubeCon", "cloud native"] categories = ["General", "Announcements"] summary = "Three KubeCon Shanghai tickets will be distributed as part of the KubeEdge lucky draw event.
+The event will start on 20th April and ends on 23rd May 2019."

 # Projects (optional).
 #   Associate this post with one or more of your projects.